Notes on Painting

 20. The repetitious activity of painting patterns mirrors the experience of domestic time — a continuous and repetitive cycle.

 22. Paintings make time, space and light visible.
-Solving spatial problems on a two dimensional surface is the best part of the process.
+To paint is to solve spatial problems on a two dimensional surface.

-24. A painting is at once a document that records history, an activity that builds and reflects the world, an object of contemplation and agitation.
+24. A painting is an object of contemplation and agitation.

 25. Paintings make social and political discourse visible.

-26. A painting is a way to exchange information, put forth a critique and explore history and identity.
+26. A painting is a way to record information and put forth a critique.

-28. Making a painting is a powerful political act, one that gives form to peace and freedom.
-Not a new idea but one that is relevant for me as an artist, an educator, a woman and a mother at this point in my experience of American history.
+28. Making a painting is a powerful political act.
+(Not a new idea but one that is relevant for me as an artist, an educator, a woman and a mother at this point in my experience of American history).

 29. I paint everyday and daily life is at the heart of my content.